angular/angular/aio/aio-builds-setup/docs/overview--security-model.md

 0. **Receive notification from CircleCI of a completed build**

-  CircleCI is configured to trigger a webhook on our upload-server whenever a build completes.
+  CircleCI is configured to trigger a webhook on our preview-server whenever a build completes.
   The payload contains the number of the build that completed.

 1. **Verify that the build is valid and download the artifact.**